Shreyanshdiwakar/project-clay-chatbot/README.md

 ## Model Information

-This project uses the DeepSeek Chat model from OpenRouter API.
-DeepSeek Chat is a powerful large language model designed to provide human-like responses with strong reasoning capabilities.
+This project uses OpenAI's language models.
+By default, it's configured to use GPT-3.5 Turbo, but you can also configure it to use GPT-4 or other OpenAI models.

-If DeepSeek Chat is unavailable, the application will automatically fall back to using GPT-3.5-Turbo.
+If the primary model is unavailable, the application will automatically fall back to using a different model specified in your environment configuration.

-To use a different model from OpenRouter, you can modify the `PRIMARY_MODEL` constant in the environment configuration.
+To use a different model from OpenAI, you can modify the `PRIMARY_MODEL` constant in the environment configuration.

 ## Directory Structure